 At June 30, 2010, federal and state net operating loss carry forwards were \$29,276,610 and \$9,478,138 respectively.
-Federal net operating loss carry forwards begin to expire in 2015.
+Federal net operating loss carry forwards begin to expire in 2020, while state net operating loss carry forwards begin to expire in 2015.
 Due to both historical and recent changes in the capitalization structure of the Company, the utilization of net operating losses may be limited pursuant to section 382 of the Internal Revenue Code.